Transparent Shape from a Single View Polarization Image: Related Work

-As a method with advantages of single-view, weak assumption of lighting and passive imaging, shape from polarization has long been used to estimate the surface of transparent objects.
+Shape from polarization has long been used to estimate the surface of transparent objects with the advantages of single-view, weak assumption of lighting, and passive imaging.
 Saito et al.\cite{saito1999measurement} applied Fresnels's law to solve surface orientation by measuring the polarization information of the transparent object in an optical diffuser.
-In order to solve the ambiguity in SfP, Miyazaki et al.\cite{miyazaki2004transparent} proposed a method of rotating the transparent object with a tiny angle and matching the feature points of the two polarization states.
-Since the polarization state of transparent objects is seriously affected by internal reflection, refraction and transmission, Miyazaki et al.\cite{miyazaki2005inverse,miyazaki2007shape} employed inverse raytracing to optimize transparent shapes.
-Liu et al.\cite{liu2018transparent} overcame the limitations of paraxial assumption and s-component approximation assumption in polarization imaging for transparent surface by using vector operations.
-Different from these works that the research objects are simple transparent spheres and plates, we hope to estimate surface shape for complex transparent objects by combining SfP with deep learning.
+To solve the ambiguity in SfP, Miyazaki et al.\cite{miyazaki2004transparent} proposed a method of rotating the transparent object with a tiny angle and matching the feature points of the two polarization states.
+Since the polarization state of transparent objects is seriously affected by internal reflection, refraction, and transmission, Miyazaki et al.\cite{miyazaki2005inverse} employed inverse raytracing to optimize transparent shapes.
+However, prior works only focused on simple transparent objects such as spheres and plates.
+We hope to estimate surface shape of more complex transparent objects by combining SfP with deep learning.